ericthebell/ericthebell.github.io/offerings.md

 _Digital products, service blueprinting, and information architecture._

 **What is it**.
-Soup-to-nuts product and service design, taking business goals and customer needs, and facilitating alignment across stakeholder groups through research and iteration towards final delivery.
+Soup-to-nuts product and service design, from initial concept through to final delivery, ensuring alignment with business objectives and customer needs.
 A holistic and comprehensive approach, from strategic direction through execution.

 **Approach**.
 First, we talk about your needs.
 Then, I work directly with your existing team to practice hands-on research, ruthless prioritization and scoping, and iteration towards delivery.